Custody Time Limits, including coronavirus protocol

 A plea to one count does not end the CTL for other offences.
 Therefore guilty pleas to some counts may cause difficulties if CTLs for other denied offences are due to expire before the defendant is sentenced.

-On 11th September 2009, Leveson LJ highlighted the predicament faced by prosecutors (see Appendix B).
+On 11th September 2009, Leveson LJ highlighted the predicament faced by prosecutors.

 The prosecution must to decide whether "mixed pleas" are acceptable.
 Clear instructions are to be provided to advocates.
+The Code for Crown Prosecutors provides guidance on accepting guilty pleas at section 9.
 Factors to consider may include:

 - Whether the outstanding counts are to be left on file or no evidence is to be offered?